codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/index-en.md

 * `UP`, `DOWN`, `LEFT`, `RIGHT` - they move hero one cell in the corresponding direction.
-* `ACT` - drop a stone (if hero has previously eaten at least one).
-The stone is left at the end of hero's tail.
-With the help of stones players can set obstacles and block enemies.
+* `ACT` - drop an acorn (if hero has previously eaten at least one).
+The acorn is left at the end of hero's tail.
+With the help of acorns players can set obstacles and block enemies.
 * Movement and `ACT` commands can be combined, separating them by comma.
-  During one game cycle hero will drop a stone and move, e.g. `LEFT,ACT` or `ACT,LEFT`.
+  During one game cycle hero will drop an acorn and move, e.g. `LEFT,ACT` or `ACT,LEFT`.

 ## Points